ALSparse/ALSparse/CONTRIBUTING.md

 Hi!
 We’re excited that you’re interested in contributing!
 Take a moment to read the following guidelines.
-And thanks for contributing to OpenSpBLAS
+And thanks for contributing to AlphaSparse

 If you’re raising an issue, please understand that people involved with this project often do so for fun, next to their day job; you are not entitled to